-Pi (see Figure 4), which is a low-resource computer based on an ARM processor.
+ARM processor.
 The Raspberry Pi runs a Debian-based Linux distribution.
 To provide the Raspberry Pi with connectivity to the local mobile phone network, a USB 3G modem is used.
-The total costs of the hardware is around US \$70.
-The main software component that enables the development of voice services is called the Voice Service Development Kit (VSDK).
-The VSDK allows for the rapid development of voice service (prototypes) in a web-based development environment.
-The VSDK also generates VoiceXML files, which describe the possible interactions in a voice service.
-To serve these interactions in a phone call, the Kasadaka runs a stack of (mostly open-source) applications that provide the different functions that are required for voice-based interactions.
-Asterisk, an open-source telephony exchange application is used in conjunction with chan_dongle (an interface to phone modems) and VXI (a VoiceXML interpreter), to provide the voice-based interactions through the local GSM network [17].
+The total costs of the hardware is around \$70.
+The Kasadaka runs a stack of applications that provide the different functions that are required for voice-based interactions.
+Asterisk, an open-source telephony exchange application is used in conjunction with chan_dongle (an interface to phone modems) and VXI (a VoiceXML interpreter), to provide the voice-based interactions through the local GSM network.
+[13]